rvhuang/kmp-algorithm/README.md

     }
 ```

-In this example, caller can start enumerating the collection of indexes before all indexes are found.
+In this example, caller can start enumerating each index before all indexes are found.

 ## Future Works

-* Full documentation comments and Nuget package.
 * `IndexOfAny` implementation.

 ## Platform